-10. The couple has to listen to taunts on a regular basis
+10. The couple has to listen to taunts regularly

-After marriage, the couple has to listen to taunts on a regular basis.
+After marriage, the couple has to listen to taunts regularly.
 Despite accepting the marriage, the relatives and friends look for ways to insult and humiliate the couple.
 For instance, the wife is always criticised for her dress sense, her looks, etc. by the mother-in-law, grandmother-in-law and aunties in the family.
-An inter-caste marriage might be successful but there is no avoiding issues like this.
+An inter-caste marriage might be successful but there are no avoiding issues like this.

 11. The couple might have disagreements when it comes to raising children